 Merched Chwarel yn Gweithio!

-We’ve (finally) found some stories of women working in quarries….
+We’ve (finally) found stories of women working in quarries….

 Margery Jones - Carrier of Slates, 1871